-I’ve had my apartment burglarized while on vacation, my car broke in to, and most recently, my bike was stolen.
+I’ve had my apartment burglarized while on vacation, my car broke into, and most recently, my bike was stolen.
 I am not careless with my things or my security, but these things do happen.
-Luckily the burglary and car break-in were covered by insurances (I was well prepared) but the bike was not (I was not well prepared).
+Luckily the burglary and car break-in were covered by insurance (I was well prepared), but the bike was not (I was not well prepared).

 In the case of theft, insurance is a good way to protect yourself from financial loss.
 What about the emotional impact of having your home invaded?
 This is much tougher to mitigate, as your home should be the place in the world where you feel the safest.

-Responding to a home invasion in-progress must be a nightmare for people who have gone through that experience.
+Responding to a home invasion, in-progress must be a nightmare for people who have gone through that experience.
 In America, many people believe that “the only way to stop a bad guy with a gun is a good guy with a gun.”
-Many people view that it is necessary to be armed so that they can protect their home and family.
-If being armed makes you feel more at ease and secure at home, then I certainly support that you should have the right to do so.
+Many people view that it is necessary to be armed to protect their home and family.
+If being armed makes you feel more at ease and secure at home, I certainly support that you should have the right to do so.
 But then you also need to take on proper training and preparation measures to be ready to use a firearm in self-defense.

-I’ve often contemplated if I could shoot someone invading my home.
-It is hard to say how anyone would act until they are faced with reality.
-One thing I’ve considered is that I would keep a gun loaded with the first two rounds as blanks, followed by real ammunition.
+When contemplating shooting someone invading their home, it is hard to say how anyone would act until they are faced with reality.
+I’ve considered that I would keep a gun loaded with the first two rounds as blanks, followed by real ammunition.
 That way, in my mind, I know I can’t hurt anyone when I first pull the trigger.
 If the first gunshots aren’t enough to scare the person away, then by the time I get to the real bullets, I’ve also built the courage to go all the way.

 Whether it is bus bombs in London, mass shootings in America, or coordinated attacks like those that transpired on 9/11, terrorism is a reality of the modern era that is not likely to disappear anytime soon.

-Though many acts of terror seem to occur at famous or symbolic locations, locations that might look like an obvious target for attack, many other attacks happen in random locations where people would not expect to be a victim of such attacks.
+Though many acts of terror seem to occur at famous or symbolic locations, locations that might look like an obvious target for attack, many other attacks happen in random places where people would not expect to be victims of such attacks.

 Like with non-violent crimes, terrorism can unfold anywhere.
-It is important to be aware of your surroundings and to take measured risks when traveling or visiting popular and crowded places.
+It is essential to be aware of your surroundings and take measured risks when traveling or visiting popular and crowded places.

 The American Red Cross has a great guide and preparation checklist of what to do before, during, and after a terrorist attack.
-Notably, what you can do to prepare is to have a plan for communication, a meeting point, and even take on some useful training like First Aid and CPR.
-Of course, these measures are useful for a response to many scenarios aside from terrorism.
+Notably, you can prepare to have a communication plan, a meeting point, and even some useful training like First Aid and CPR.
+Of course, these measures are helpful for a response to many scenarios aside from terrorism.

 For all the talk politicians have about uniting people, politics has a strange way of polarizing communities against each other.
-Many people in recent years have commented that we are currently living through extraordinary times when it comes to political upheaval and personalities.
-Thay may be so, but it is far from unprecedented.
+In recent years, many people have commented that we are currently living through extraordinary times when it comes to political upheaval and personalities.
+They may be so, but it is far from unprecedented.

-What I do find disheartening is with so much division and passion for political topics, voter turnout is quite low in many of the world’s most influential nations.
+I find it disheartening with so much division and passion for political topics that voter turnout is relatively low in many of the world’s most influential nations.

-In the UK, the referendum to leave the EU had a 72% turnout with 52% voting to leave the EU.
-A postmortem of the election revealed that those people assuming the UK would vote to remain in the EU mostly resided in London, where they were sheltered by the widespread feelings of people who resided across the rural areas.
+In the U.K., the referendum to leave the E.U. had a 72% turnout with 52% voting to leave the E.U.
+A postmortem of the election revealed that those people assuming the U.K. would vote to remain in the E.U. mostly resided in London, where they were sheltered by the widespread feelings of people who lived in the rural areas.

 The London-based media outlets and political commentators failed to go out into the countryside and talk with people.
-They simply stayed in their cosmopolitan bubble and assumed the strong voices of the “Remain” echo-chamber reverberated beyond the city.
+They simply stayed in their cosmopolitan bubble and assumed the “Remain” echo-chambers strong voices reverberated beyond the city.
 They were, of course, very wrong.

-In the United States, the 2016 Presidental Election had a meager 55.7% turnout and though the Democratic contender had 48.2% of the popular vote compared to her Republican rival’s 46.1% (a difference of 2.86 million votes), it was not enough to secure the Electoral College, which as many who are not political science degree holders (I am) learned, the President of the United States is elected by the Electoral College, not by the people.
+In the United States, the 2016 Presidental Election had a meager 55.7% turnout.
+Though the Democratic contender had 48.2% of the popular vote compared to her Republican rival’s 46.1% (a difference of 2.86 million votes), it was not enough to secure the Electoral College.
+The many who are not political science degree holders (I am) learned the President of the United States is elected by the Electoral College, not by the people.

-Similarly to the situation in the UK where political pollsters failed to get outside of their bubble, the American media (and many individuals) failed to take Donald Trump’s candidacy seriously until the election was all but over.
+Like the situation in the U.K. where political pollsters failed to get outside of their bubble, the American media (and many individuals) failed to seriously take Donald Trump’s candidacy until the election was all but over.
 Though I don’t recall hearing it characterized by others as a failure to understand the views of American’s all across the country, I observed that people seemed not to have a clue what the nation was seeking.

 When Donald Trump announced his candidacy in June 2015, 399 days before receiving the Republican Party’s nomination, I felt 100% confident that he would secure that nomination.
-I wasn’t sure about his performance in the general election, but I had no doubts about the party nomination.
-My friends thought I was crazy for thinking this, but I felt Trump was the most obvious voice representing a large portion of the Republican-leaning American electorate and that he was exactly who many had been waiting for.
+I wasn’t sure about his general election performance potential, but I had no doubts about the party nomination.
+My friends thought I was crazy for thinking this.
+Still, I felt Trump was the most obvious voice representing a large portion of the Republican-leaning American electorate and that he was precisely who many had been waiting for.

 To those who doubted my prediction of a Trump nomination, I often replied, “you don’t get out enough.”
 I mostly write about my international travel, but I’ve road-tripped from coast to coast in America several times and do my best to connect with people throughout the nation.
-It was from these experiences that I formed an impression that Donald Trump’s candidacy was one to take seriously.
+From these experiences, I formed an impression that Donald Trump’s candidacy was one to take seriously.

-When the election results came in and half the nation stood in shock at the results, I hardly felt any surprise, or even sympathy, for them.
+When the election results came in, and half the nation stood in shock at the results, I hardly felt any surprise, or even sympathy, for them.
 They failed to take the situation seriously and to participate in the process.
-With just over half of eligible voters bothering to vote (which is sadly pretty typical in American elections) it is also hard to have much sympathy for the country as a whole.
+With just over half of eligible voters bothering to vote (which is sadly pretty typical in American elections), it is also hard to sympathize with the country as a whole.

 Regardless of your political views and if you’re thrilled or devastated about the 2016 election results, you have a right (and duty) to participate in the political process.

-Your voice matters and regardless of your politics, it is important to participate in every election in which you are eligible to vote.
-Low voter turnout also emboldens politicians to do what they want, because they have to fight less hard for reelection.
+Your voice matters, and regardless of your politics, it is crucial to participate in every election in which you are eligible to vote.
+Low voter turnout also encourages politicians to do what they want because they have to fight less for reelection.